How to Create Flow Chart in Excel?

 Note: I have added 4 departments.
 You can alter as per your requirement.

-Example #2 – Creating a New Business Excel FlowChart Using Smart Arts
+Example #2 – Creat Business FlowChart Using Smart Arts (Step by Step)

 We have seen the steps for creating a typical excel flowchart using shapes.
 Using Smart Arts will make the flowchart looks beautiful.
 Under the Smart Arts flowchart is already pre-defined if we need anything extra we need to make arrangements.